importpw/import/docs/caching.md

 ### ⚙️ Cache Location

-If the `IMPORT_CACHE` environment variable is not set, the cache location defaults to the directory `import.pw` in the OS-specific user cache directory.
+If the `IMPORT_CACHE` environment variable is not set, the cache location defaults to the directory `import.sh` in the OS-specific user cache directory.
 For this user cache directory `import` considers (in order):

 * `$XDG_CACHE_HOME` ([usually](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) set on Linux)